Lintu3/Raspberry_Project/README.md

 ![Project_Diagram(2)](https://github.com/user-attachments/assets/90c65834-e344-480d-9732-3623bddbb819)
 The Mosquitto MQTT-broker and MariaDB are running in raspberry to be clear.

-Added one picture of drawn data check the files for ArduinoData.png. it has a cap in April 17.-21. and small cap after it because I was testing things and had wifi off.
+Added one picture of drawn data, check the files for ArduinoData.png. it has a cap in April 17.-21. and small cap after it because I was testing things and had wifi off.

 Still in development.